multicalor/express/README.md

     npm install

-find the ".env copy" file in the project folder and rename to .env
+find the "copy.env" file in the project folder and rename to .env

 ### installation elasticsearch